 As many of you may know, a lot of the classic Ruby plugins need native extensions that are C libraries; this is how we make it possible for you to build those in a shared manner and still be able to publish them publicly.

 Over to you (plus, a webinar)

 We hope these gave you an idea of what you can do with assets and the sensu-plugin-sdk!
 Give it a try — use the plugin tools to build your next plugin or refactor an existing plugin.
 Here are those resources again:

 Bonsai, the Sensu asset index

 There are lots of existing Ruby runtime plugins being brought over, and we’d love to get the community involved in converting some of them to start using golang and build them with the SDK.
 Thanks to your efforts, everyone in the community will benefit!

-Join our next webinar on May 19 @ 10am PT to hear from Jef and Caleb on what’s new in Sensu (part 2!).
-They’ll cover the HashiCorp Vault integration and sensuctl command plugins.
+Check out our webinar to learn more about the newest features in Sensu.
+Jef and Caleb will cover the HashiCorp Vault integration and sensuctl command plugins.